How to Make a Crystal Elixir Safely

 Charge in sunlight or moonlight

 Place the bowl in direct sunlight for 4 to 12 hours, or in moonlight overnight (a full moon is traditional but not required).
 Sunlight produces a more activating, energizing elixir.
 Moonlight produces a softer, more receptive one.
-Some stones — amethyst, rose quartz, citrine, fluorite, smoky quartz — fade in sunlight, so use moonlight for those.
+Amethyst, rose quartz, citrine, fluorite, smoky quartz, aquamarine, and kunzite are all sun-sensitive — use moonlight for those.

 Remove the stone